What Can I Claim for a Brain Injury?

 It is important to note that every brain injury case is unique, and the specific factors considered in the settlement calculation may vary based on the circumstances of the injury and the applicable laws.
 Consulting with an experienced brain injury(TBI) lawyer is crucial in accurately evaluating the value of your claim and ensuring that all relevant factors are considered.

 A skilled brain injury (TBI) lawyer will thoroughly assess the damages, gather supporting evidence, consult with medical experts, and use their legal expertise to negotiate a fair settlement on your behalf.
+They will also ensure your claim is filed before the two-year deadline from the date of injury under 42 Pa.
+C.S.A. § 5524(2) is reached.
 Their goal is to ensure that you receive the compensation you need to support your recovery, rehabilitation, and future well-being.

 Remember, calculating a brain injury settlement requires a comprehensive understanding of the legal and medical complexities involved.
 Working closely with a dedicated brain injury TBI lawyer will help you navigate the process